Spain steps gingerly towards normality, but Madrid and Barcelona may lag

 The rest of Spain's regions have also asked to move to Phase 1 and are expected to make the transition smoothly.
 The government's plan has four phases and aims to have the country back to normal by the end of June, with sufficient hospital capacity to combat potential outbreaks.

 Small businesses such as hairdressers started to open this week with restrictions while Spaniards are now allowed out of their houses for exercise.
-Zara-owner Inditex started to reopen some of its smaller stores on Thursday as part of a gradual reopening of its network.
+On Thursday, Zara-owner Inditex started to reopen some of its smaller stores to be visited by appointment as part of a gradual reopening of its store network.

-The economy shrunk by its biggest amount on record, 5.2%, in the first three months of 2020 due to the crisis.
-Tourist destinations are also desperate to start up again.
-The government predicts tourism, a bedrock of the economy, could shrink as much as 9.2% this year.

 ALSO READ